 A supportive programme of pastoral care ensures that every girl’s personal welfare is monitored and any concerns dealt with sensitively and efficiently.

 The aim of pastoral care within the school is to create a caring and supportive environment both in and out of the classroom, helping each pupil to feel valued as an individual.
 Our pastoral philosophy is to develop resilience, confidence and skills which take the girls through later life, while offering each pupil bespoke care.
 The first point of contact for pupils is usually their form teacher who sees them every day and has a role in monitoring their academic progress as well as being concerned for their personal wellbeing.

 The form tutors are supported by a wider pastoral team which includes the Head of Year, Heads of House, the School Chaplain and the Deputy Head, who has overall responsibility for pastoral matters.
-There is a peer support group within the School run by the sixth form and a buddy system for new pupils to the School.
-In addition, Monmouth School for Girls has a comprehensive Personal and Social Education programme which covers aspects of relationships, careers and health issues.
+There is a peer support group within the School run by the Sixth Form and a buddy system for new pupils to the School.
+In addition, Monmouth School for Girls has a comprehensive Personal Social and Health Education programme which covers aspects of relationships, careers and health issues.